Society-In-Shadow/ExpressedRealms/documentation/architecture.md

 Locally, it can be found at this address
 * [Front End / Web App](https://localhost/)

 ## Backend / Web API
-Backend is using .Net 8, primarily using the repository pattern to store business logic.
+Backend is using .Net 8, using a combination of Use Cases for business logic, and repositories to consolidate common ef core operations.

+ - Use Case Details can be found [here](/useCases.md)
-More information on the repository standard we use can be found [here](/repositoryStandards.md)
+ - Repository standards can be found [here](/repositoryStandards.md)

 The API is built using Minimal APIs, following the restful api pattern.

 The swagger documentation is being used to document the API.

 Fluent Validations and Fluent Results are used extensively to validate and pass around the data in the backend.